AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 You can create an SCC instance in one of the following ways:

 -   If you only want to use the remote direct memory access \(RDMA\) feature, log on to the ECS console.
-Create an SCC instance as described in [t9637.md\#](/intl.en-US/Instance/Instance type families/Super Computing Cluster instance type family/Create an SCC instance.md).
+Create an SCC instance as described in [Create an SCC instance](/intl.en-US/Instance/Instance type families/Super Computing Cluster instance type family/Create an SCC instance.md).
 -   If you want to use the HPC scheduler and the cluster resizing service in addition to RDMA, log on to the [E-HPC console](https://ehpc.console.aliyun.com).
 Create an SCC and then create an SCC instance.

 ## How am I billed for SCC instances?